namanyayg/reverse-turing-ai/scratchpad.md

 * create a simple chat app with next.js:
-  * simple chat input field
+  ✅ simple chat input field
-  * generate user id on first message sent, if it does not exist
-  * store user id in local
+  ✅ generate user id on first message sent, if it does not exist ✅ store user id in local
-  * show user message in chat
+  ✅ show user message in chat
   * store user message in db
-  * create assistant response
+  ✅ create assistant response
   * store assistant response in db
-  * show assistant response in chat
+  ✅ show assistant response in chat
-  * determine win condition
+  ✅ determine win condition
-  * upon win condition, trigger assistant win message
   * upon assistant win message, trigger frontend win modal with shareable score: count of messages, time taken, and another button to try again
 * create database on neon to handle it
 * create schema.prisma with the correct tables